 The Matcha Smoothie

 Our go-to is Spinach & Matcha, just add some pineapple & banana as well & you’ve got a supercharged summer brekky.
-We love this one so much we added it to our menu – skip the prep, just blend & go with our Spinach & Matcha Smoothie Mix that uses pure matcha from our friends at Matcha Maiden.
+Check out the pure matcha from our friends at Matcha Maiden.

 So there you have it, now you’re an expert!
 Well… maybe not quite, but at least you know what you’re drinking when your order it.
 And hey, it could be a good way to balance out that massive brunch you’re going to eat on the weekend.
 At least that’s what we’re telling ourselves.